Lanteris Space Systems: History

 In 2012 Space Systems/Loral was acquired by the Canadian aerospace company MacDonald Dettwiler (later simply MDA) for $875 million.
 The company continued operating as SS/L, and by the end of 2012, simply SSL.

 In 2017, MDA acquired DigitalGlobe, rebranded the combined business as Maxar Technologies, and moved its corporate headquarters from Canada to San Francisco.
 Maxar's Canadian units continued to use the name "MDA."

-In 2018, Maxar Technologies moved its corporate headquarters to Westminster, Colorado.

-In 2019, SSL took on the name Maxar Space Solutions.

-Between December 2019 and April 2020, Maxar sold its Canadian MDA units to Northern Private Capital.

-Between 2020 and 2023 Maxar Space Solutions transitioned to the name Maxar Space Systems.
+While Maxar Technologies moved its corporate headquarters to Westminster, Colorado in 2018, SSL adopted the name Maxar Space Solutions (MSS) the following year.
+Subsequently, Maxar sold its Canada MDA units to Northern Private Capital, while MSS transitioned its name to Maxar Space Systems.

-In 2023, Advent International completed its acquisition of Maxar Technologies.
-Advent began operating Maxar Space Systems and Maxar Intelligence as separate companies.
+After completing the purchase of Maxar Technologies in 2023, Advent International began operating MSS and Maxar Intelligence as separate companies.
 Some industry sources cited the name "Maxar Space Infrastructure" for the manufacturing business around this time.

 On October 1, 2025, Maxar Space Systems rebranded as Lanteris Space Systems.

-On November 4, 2025, Intuitive Machines announced that it would buy Lanteris Space Systems from Advent in a transaction worth $800 million.
+On January 13, 2026, two months after announcing it would acquire Lanteris, Intuitive Machines reported that it had completed the transaction for approximately $800 million.

-Lanteris's major competitors are Boeing Satellite Systems, Lockheed Martin, Thales Alenia Space, Airbus Defence and Space and JSC Information Satellite Systems.